kirualex/nomadlink/README.md

 #### Deployment

-This website is now deployed on Glitch (https://glitch.com) Just push changes to the `master` branch to get them reflected in production.
+This website is now deployed on Render (https://render.com) Just push changes to the `master` branch to get them reflected in production.